AdobeDocs/experience-manager-cloud-service.en/help/operations/best-practices-for-querying-and-indexing.md

 # Best Practices for Queries and Indexing{#best-practices-for-queries-and-indexing}

 Unlike previous versions in AEM as a Cloud Service all operational aspects regarding indexing are automated.
-This allows to focus on creating efficient queries and and their corresponding index definitions.
+This allows developers to focus on creating efficient queries and and their corresponding index definitions.

 ## When to use queries {#when-to-use-queries}
 Queries are a way to get access to content, but not the only one.
-For that reason it must be evaluated if queries are the best and more performant way to access content.
+For that reason it must be evaluated if queries are the best and most performant way to access content.
+In many situations content in the repository can be accessed more performant by other means.

 ### Repository and Taxonomy Design {#repository-and-taxonomy-design}